Planning for College

 - Planning and saving are essential for a successful postsecondary journey.

 College isn’t only about achieving a degree or certificate.
 When a student graduates, society benefits with a more knowledgeable and experienced employee who is more likely to volunteer and participate in community and civic life, including voting.
-Studies show that college graduates live a healthier lifestyle and have a longer life expectancy.
-They are also more likely to engage their family members in educational activities and have an improved lifestyle with a higher degree of personal satisfaction and well-being.
-Additionally, the same annual survey in 2022 found that families who made the investment in education believe that a college degree will create opportunities that the student wouldn’t have had otherwise (88%).
-However, families are very mindful of the cost of college with 78% of the number surveyed in 2023 saying they eliminated a school from consideration based on its cost, which is a decrease from 2022. - There are personal financial benefits.
+Additionally, studies show that college graduates live a healthier lifestyle and have a longer life expectancy.
+College graduates tend to make higher cash donations to charities, religious organizations, and educational institutions in comparison to those without college degrees. - There are personal financial benefits.

-Findings from a recent study performed by Strada Education Network revealed that alumni who developed key skills during college earned $8,700 more in their first year after graduation than peers who reported lower levels of skill development through college.
+Findings from a 2022 study performed by Strada Education Network revealed that alumni who developed key skills during college earned $8,700 more in their first year after graduation than peers who reported lower levels of skill development through college.
 Skills are gained both inside and outside the classroom, with quantitative skills, critical thinking and problem-solving being associated with higher earnings.
 While beneficial for everyone, strong skill development does not appear to be associated with income gains for Black alumni.
-Consequently, Strada recommends that colleges ensure that all student populations have access to experiences that produce valuable skills. - Some scholarships are specific to a declared major.
+Consequently, Strada recommends that colleges ensure that all student populations have access to experiences, such as internships, that produce valuable skills. - Some scholarships are specific to a declared major.

 What Your Student Can Do Now